Skip to content

 Getting Started¤

-If you're new to the JAX ecosystem, we recommend looking at Quickstart, which provides a concise overview of JAX's core functionality.
+If you're new to the JAX ecosystem, we recommend looking at the JAX Quickstart guide, which provides a concise overview of JAX's core functionality.
+You may also take a look at the Equinox documentation on which all Klax models are based.

 Citation¤